Previous dayMarch 20, 2026Next day

 44.5 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.7 earthquake 115 km ESE of Akutan, Alaska at 22:42 UTC on March 20, 2026.
-This was a shallow crustal earthquake, focused at 44.5 km depth.
-The epicenter is at 53.704°, -164.179°.
+Reports of a magnitude 2.7 earthquake 115 km ESE of Akutan, Alaska came in on March 20, 2026 at 22:42 UTC.
+At a depth of 44.5 km, the event was shallow crustal.
+Coordinates: 53.704°, -164.179°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-20